 Let’s get into different content marketing tactics that will boost your inbound strategy!

-If your company doesn’t already have a blog, I highly suggest starting one!
+If your company doesn’t already have a blog, I highly suggest starting one.
 Blogging is a great way to increase the credibility of your brand, establish yourself as a thought leader, and reach a certain audience based on the keywords they search for.

 Conduct Effective Keyword Research

 I have some go-to tools for keyword research that I want to share.
 My favorite tool that I use almost every day is called Keywords Everywhere.
 It is a free extension that works using an individual API key.
 When you have the extension turned on, it provides you with the monthly search volume, cost per click, and competition data for whatever keyword you enter into your search engine.
 I love this tool so much because, in addition to presenting useful keyword-specific information, it also provides you a list of related keywords and keywords people also searched for (all with search volumes, CPC, and competition data).
+A few other honorable Chrome extension mentions are MozBar and Keyword Surfer.
+Clearly, you have a lot of options when it comes to keyword tools!

 The Importance of Titles and Headers